ufz/ogs/web/content/docs/benchmarks/hydro-mechanics/InjectionProduction.md

 {{< img src="../InjectionProduction.png" >}}

-This benchmark is based on an example about injection and production well that is present by Kim et al. \cite kimTchJua2011, and it is used to verified the monolithic scheme that is implemented in ogs 6 for modelling the coupled hydraulic mechanical (HM) processes in the porous media.
-The deformation is assumed as plane strain, and the problem is defined in a 10 x 150 m <span class="math inline"><em></em><sup>2</sup></span>
+Based on an example about injection and production well that is present by Kim et al. \cite kimTchJua2011, this benchmark is used to verified the staggered scheme that is implemented in ogs 6 for modelling the coupled hydraulic mechanical (HM) processes in the porous media.
+The problem of the example is defined in a 10 x 150 m
+ <span class="math inline"><em></em><sup>2</sup></span>
 domain (as shown in the figure).
+The deformation is solved under the plane strain assumption.
 Initially, the pore pressure and the initial stress are set to zero, respectively.
 All boundaries are assigned with no fluid flux for the hydraulic process.
-On the lateral and the bottom boundaries, no vertical displacement is prescribed.
-On the top surface, vertical traction boundary condition of 2.125 MP is applied.
-The gravity is neglected in both of the Darcy velocity and the momentum balance equation.
+On the lateral and the bottom boundaries, no normal displacement is prescribed.
+On the top surface, a vertical traction boundary condition of 2.125 MP is applied.
+The gravity related term is neglected in both of the Darcy velocity and the momentum balance equation.

 The material properties are shown in the following table.